Live, interactive, irreverent pub trivia since 2009

 A. I've always got my eyes open for enthusiastic, interesting, and engaging people.
 Ask me for an audition.
 If you're good, we'll move forward.
 If you suck, I'll let you know.
 Email me.

-Beat the Geek Trivia uses recycled paper made from post-consumer waste for all regular trivia show answer booklets, hand-outs, and internal use.
+Beat the Geek Trivia has switched to using 100% recycled paper for all answer booklets, hand-outs, and internal use.
 This accounts to 94% of all paper used by Beat the Geek Trivia.
 Please join us by not only reducing, re-using, and recycling as much as possible, but purchasing products made from recycled materials.

 Mark Ricker